Three Eagle Hospitality Trust directors resign

 Mr Lau, 66, is also chairman of EHT's nominating and remuneration committee and special committee, as well as a member of the audit and risk committee.

-Over the past 12 months, there have been seven cessations of appointments related to key personnel in the company, a regulatory filing on Thursday shows.
+Over the past 12 months, there have been seven cessations of appointments in the company, a regulatory filing on Thursday shows.

 Last week, unitholders of the beleaguered EHT voted against the proposed change of a manager.